vector-of-bool/bpt/docs/guide/toolchains.rst

 .. note::

-    Use `warning_flags` to specify options regarding compiler warnings.
+    Use `~ToolchainOptions.warning_flags` to specify options regarding compiler warnings.

-Flags for linking executables can be specified with `link_flags`:
+Flags for linking executables can be specified with `~ToolchainOptions.link_flags`:

 .. code-block::